 Matthew Zweig is a Senior Fellow at FDD.
-Matt worked for the House Foreign Affairs Committee from 2001 through 2018, most recently served as Senior Professional Staff.
-In his capacity on the Committee, Matt was responsible for sanctions and illicit finance policy.
-In this capacity, Matt managed the successful negotiation of multiple pieces of legislation including the North Korean Policy and Sanctions Enforcement Act of 2016 (including 2017 revisions); the Hizballah International Financing Prevention Act of 2015 (including 2018 revisions); and the Iran Threat Reduction and Syria Human Rights Act of 2012.
-Matt also managed negotiations regarding multiple foreign policy provisions within successive National Defense Authorization Act reauthorizations.
-Matt served in the US Army Reserve from 2003 to 2011, and was deployed to Iraq and Afghanistan.
+From July 2019 to December 2020, Matt served as the Senior Sanctions Advisor in the Office of the Special Representative for Syria Engagement.
+He worked with bureaus across the State Department, interagency partners, multinational counterparts, and others to help implement the anti-Assad economic pressure elements of the administration’s Syria strategy.
+From 2001 to 2018, Matt served on the House Foreign Affairs Committee, including for more than 10 years as Senior Professional Staff , where he was responsible for sanctions and illicit finance policy.
+Matt managed the successful negotiation of multiple pieces of legislation including the North Korea Policy and Sanctions Enforcement Act of 2016 (including 2017 revisions); the Hizballah International Financing Prevention Act of 2015 (including 2018 revisions); the Caesar Syria Civilian Protection Act of 2019, and the Iran Threat Reduction and Syria Human Rights Act of 2012.
+He also managed negotiations regarding hundreds of foreign policy provisions within successive National Defense Authorization Act reauthorizations.
 Matt holds a BA in History from the College of Charleston, an MA from the University of London King’s College, and an Executive MBA from George Mason University.